-- A. A grievance is defined as an allegation that a specific provision of this Agreement has been violated. - B. A day is defined as a calendar day. - C. In an effort to provide for resolution of disputes, the parties agree to the following procedures: - Step I: Any employee claiming a breach of any specific provision of this Agreement may refer the matter, in writing, to his/her immediate supervisor outside the bargaining unit within fourteen (14) days from the occurrence thereof, or the employee's knowledge of the facts thereof.
+- A grievance is defined as an allegation that a specific provision of this Agreement has been violated. Α. - In an effort to provide for resolution of disputes, the parties agree to the following procedures: B.

+Step I: Any employee claiming a breach of any specific provision of this Agreement may refer the matter, in writing, to their immediate supervisor outside the bargaining unit within fourteen (14) calendar days from the occurrence thereof, or the employee's knowledge of the facts thereof.
 The grievance shall, at minimum, specify the article and section of the contract alleged to have been violated and the requested remedy.
 The employee shall provide a copy of the written grievance to the Federation.
-The supervisor shall respond to the grievance in writing as quickly as possible, but no later than fourteen (14) working days after the grievance is filed. - Step II: If, after fourteen (14) days from the date of the filing of the grievance with the supervisor, the grievance remains unadjusted, the grievance may be submitted within fourteen (14) days to the Department Head, along with a written statement as to why the supervisor's Step I response does not adequately resolve the grievance.
+The supervisor shall respond to the grievance in writing as quickly as possible, but no later than fourteen (14) calendar days after the grievance is filed.

+- Step II: If after proceeding through Step I above, the grievance remains unresolved, the grievance may be submitted to the Department Head no later than fourteen (14) calendar days from the date of the Step I response, along with a written statement as to why the supervisor's Step I response does not adequately resolve the grievance.
 The Department Head shall meet with the aggrieved party, who may request a Federation representative at the meeting.
-The meeting between the Department Head and the aggrieved party shall be within fourteen (14) days of the Department Head's receipt of the written grievance.
-The Department Head shall respond to the grievance in writing within fourteen (14) days of such meeting.
-Neither party's Step II written statements or responses shall be introduced into evidence in a subsequent arbitration hearing on the grievance for the purpose of limiting any legal theory which either party may introduce under the facts. - Step III: If, after the Department Head issues his/her written response, the grievance remains unadjusted, the grievance may be submitted in writing to the County Administrator within fourteen (14) days of the Department Head's response.
-The County Administrator shall respond to the grievance in writing within fourteen (14) days from the date the grievance is submitted to the County Administrator. - Step IV: If the Grievance is not resolved within twenty (20) days from the submission of the grievance to the County Administrator, the Federation will have fourteen (14) days to serve notice, in writing, to the County Administrator of its intent to submit the grievance to final and binding arbitration.
+The meeting between the Department Head and the aggrieved party shall be within fourteen (14) calendar days of the Department Head's receipt of the written grievance.
+The Department Head shall respond to the grievance in writing within fourteen (14) calendar days of such meeting. - Step III: If, after the Department Head issues their Step II written response, the grievance remains unresolved, the grievance may be submitted in writing to the County Administrator no later than fourteen (14) calendar days from the date of the Step II response.
+The County Administrator shall respond to the grievance in writing within fourteen (14) calendar days from the date the grievance is submitted to the County Administrator.

+Step IV:

+If, after the County Administrator issues their Step III written response, the grievance still remains unresolved, the Federation will have fourteen (14) calendar days from the County's Step III response to serve notice, in writing, to the County Administrator of its intent to submit the grievance to final and binding arbitration.
 The arbitrator shall be selected by mutual agreement of the parties.
-If the parties cannot agree on an arbitrator within fourteen (14) days of submitting the grievance to arbitration, the arbitrator shall be chosen in the following manner: - a.
-Either party may request a list of five (5) names of arbitrators whose principal business address is in the state of Oregon from the Oregon State Conciliating Service.
-Within five (5) days of the receipt of the list, the parties shall alternately strike names from the list until one name remains, and the remaining person on the list after the strikes have been completed shall serve as the arbitrator.
-The party striking the first name shall be determined by a coin flip.
+If the parties cannot agree on an arbitrator within fourteen (14) calendar days of submitting the grievance to arbitration, the arbitrator shall be chosen in the following manner: